 Kavita Shah is the kind of engineer who throws away the assembly instructions from a box of furniture before starting the building process because she likes the challenge of figuring out how to make things work on her own.
 Her approach makes her a perpetual kid, a forever student in the school of life — always ready to try something new at least once and incapable of ever fully growing up.
 In the world of grown-ups, Kavita helps develop semiconductor technology products, drive strategic technical and commercial engagements and manage global customers at Applied Materials.
 At Camp Kindness Counts, her mission is to help help kids cultivate positive playground interactions like sharing, caring, being respectful and practicing determination so that the younger generation can carry these values as part of their own exciting and fulfilling lives.

 Program Manager and Teacher | firstname.lastname@example.org

 As a former member of the Girl Scouts, Kelsey has learned she loves leading and teaching the younger generations.
 Kelsey has been empowering kids at Camp Kindness Counts since we were founded in 2012!
 Currently, Kelsey helps to manage Camp Kindness Counts' camps and enrichment programs.
-She teaches kids to develop values to guide their actions and enjoys participating in camps, community helping activities, and fundraisers for the organization.
-She wants to contribute to the improvement of society through her leadership skills and collaboration with community partners.
-She is a kid at heart and can easily put a smile on a child’s face.
-Kelsey is studying to become a pediatric nurse and continues to focus on children's social and emotional development at CKC
+She teaches kids to develop values which helps to guide their actions and enjoys contributing to service camps, service-learning opportunities and enrichment for families.
+Kelsey wants to contribute to the improvement of society through her leadership skills and collaboration with community partners.
+She is a kid at heart and can easily put a smile on a child’s face and heart.
+Kelsey is studying to become a pediatric nurse and continues to focus on children's social and emotional development at Camp Kindness Counts.